Laura Hussey Barrister Atkin Chambers

 The Legal 500

-Laura has a domestic and international practice in all specialist areas of Chambers’ work including construction, engineering and infrastructure, energy and utilities, information technology, professional negligence, as well as general commercial disputes.
-She regularly acts as both sole counsel and junior counsel in both litigation and arbitration.
+Laura is experienced in high-value, technically and factually complex disputes in all specialist areas of Chambers’ work including construction, engineering, infrastructure, energy, utilities, technology and professional negligence.
+She regularly acts as both sole counsel and junior counsel in domestic litigation, international arbitration and adjudication.

 CONSTRUCTION, ENGINEERING AND INFRASTRUCTURE

-• As junior counsel in a circa £45m multi-party claim, concerning the construction of a large luxury London residential development and in particular regarding its façade and fire-stopping and fire compartmentation measures.
+• Junior counsel in a circa £45m multi-party TCC dispute, concerning the construction of a large luxury London residential development and in particular regarding its façade and fire-stopping and fire compartmentation measures.

-• As junior counsel acting for a developer in a circa £30m final account dispute concerning the construction of a Premier League football stadium.
+• Sole junior counsel acting for a developer in a circa £30m final account dispute concerning the construction of a Premier League football stadium.

-• As junior counsel in a dispute concerning a large urban tunneling infrastructure project and in particular noise levels and noise mitigation measures.
+• Junior counsel in a dispute concerning a large urban tunneling infrastructure project and in particular noise levels and noise mitigation measures.

-• Acting for a developer in a claim and mediation concerning the residential development of 26 plots of land in a dispute over whether and, if so on what terms, a contract had been concluded between the parties including issues with limitation.
+• Acting for a developer in a TCC dispute and mediation concerning the residential development of 26 plots of land in a dispute over whether and, if so on what terms, a contract had been concluded between the parties including issues with limitation.

-• Acting for an employer in a dispute concerning a private property extension where the contractor had abandoned site.
+• Acting for an employer in a dispute concerning recovery of sums where the contractor had abandoned site.

-• Advising an employer in a dispute with a main contractor over allegations of failure to make regular and diligent progress and claims under the performance bond.
+• Advising an employer in a dispute with a main contractor over allegations of failure to make regular and diligent progress and claims under a performance bond.

 • Advising a main contractor on S.32 of the Limitation Act and the meaning of ‘deliberate concealment’.